hwangbobo/hwangbobo.github.io/_pages/resume.md

 ### SNOW Corporation
 *Data Analyst Intern*
-- Worked on building the interest-based social blogging app WIT and short-form video platform VENTI
+- Worked on building the interest-based social blogging app [WIT][witapp] and short-form video platform VENTI
-- Managed data taxonomy for Amplitude implementation of in-app events
+- Managed data taxonomy for [Amplitude][amplitude] implementation of in-app events
-- Defined product roadmaps, feature priorities and KPIs based on user data
 - Identified churn funnel in 'search keyword' stage through analysis of user behavior data and proposed improvements for search results page to boost conversion from marketing campaigns
-- Analyzed key actions of long-term ret
+- Analyzed key actions of retention users to define top user cohorts and rank feature priorities for app updates
+- Conducted research on social apps and short-form video platforms to devise product strategy on fostering in-app community environment
-- Organized "Intro to SQL" study session for marketing and content team members
+- Organized "Intro to SQL" study session for marketing and content team members for improved data literacy
-- Tools used: Amplitude, Appsflyer

 ### Center for Interacting Urban Networks (CITIES)
 *Summer Research Fellow*